machineLandscape/digital-workflows-playbook/docs/index.md

 You are free to use and adapt it for teaching and learning purposes with attribution.

 Suggested attribution:
 “Digital Workflows Playbook, v1.0.
-Creator:Zach Cross”
+Author: Zach Cross”